boldingd/EclipsePhaseContent/Locus.md

 > **Minerva**: While I do find \@anarcat's use of issues faced by neurodiverse people to make a political point to be highly distasteful, I am forced to say that he is in fact correct.
 > There is a significant literature on the difficulties faced by neurodiverse people in reputation economies; Locus in particular is well-studied, and the "one-half score" figure is well-supported in the literature.
 > While I think that such attempts to rank individuals are highly dubious, both scientifically and ethically, I should also say that there exists a literature seeking to compare individual personality assessments with social-credit scores.
-> These have also found a very strong correlation between social intelligence, extraversion and agreeableness on the one hand and social reputation on the other.
+> These have also found a strong correlation between social intelligence, extraversion and agreeableness on the one hand and social reputation on the other.
 >
-> **Bauble**: Gunslinger's being a cunt, but I think he's right.
+> **Bauble**: Gunslinger's being a bit of a cunt, but I think he's right.
 > It sounds like the worst thing you can say about Locus is "nerds and jerks do worse than social butterflies in the rep economy."
 > Well, you're a capitalist: poor people's kids do *much* worse than rich people's kids in your society, so what's your point?
 >